pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 1. Run the `Dev Containers: Clone Repository in Container Volume...` command while the project is open to get started.
 For more information about this command, see the [Visual Studio Code documentation](https://code.visualstudio.com/remote/advancedcontainers/improve-performance#_use-clone-repository-in-container-volume).

+### Symptom

+When using development containers and creating a new project using the Application Accelerator Visual Studio Code extension the only available location to store the project is inside the container

+### Cause

+VScode is running inside a development container and this is the filesystem that is available when creating a new project.

+### Solution

+Use local file mounts to expose additional folders from the host filestystem to the development container.
+See [Use Mounts](dev-containers.hbs.md#use-mounts)